conmeehan/conmeehan.github.io/advancedUNIXtutorial.md

 gene3 <br />
 2. Loop over this file and create a file called var.txt where var is the line in the file (e.g. gene1.txt).

+### Task 3
+1. Initialise a variable to contain a number
+2. Write a statement that prints "even" if the number is a multiple of 2 and "odd" if it is not (hint, use the modulo arithmetic operator)

 ## Grep

 Grep is a tool for searching files for a specific content, allowing for regular expressions to be used in the search.
 It has many powerful applications, the basics of which will be explained here.
-It is suggested you familiarise yourself with regular expressions as outlined in the [Concepts in Computer Programming](https://conmeehan.github.io/PathogenGenomicsCourse/ConceptsInComputerProgramming.html) tutorial.<br />
+It is suggested you familiarise yourself with regular expressions as outlined in the [Concepts in Computer Programming](https://conmeehan.github.io/PathogenGenomicsCourse/ConceptsInComputerProgramming.md) tutorial.<br />

+A good guide to basic to grep can also be found [here](https://ostechnix.com/the-grep-command-tutorial-with-examples-for-beginners/).

 The basic syntax of grep is
 ```console